 Issues and Scoping Consultation

 During summer 2016, we held a consultation on our initial ideas for the new Local Plan.
 The consultation asked key questions to help guide thinking and provided information on a number of topic areas.
-This information can still be viewed here, including comments received online.
-Alternatively, all comments received can be viewed in one document here.
+This information can still be viewed on the Issues and scoping stage page, including comments received online.
+Alternatively, all comments received can be viewed in one document found on Issues and scoping stage page.
 This was based on the existing planning strategy for Darlington which was in the Core Strategy (adopted by the Council in 2011) and the Making and Growing Places DPD (which was withdrawn in early 2016, before it was adopted).
 The Strategic Issues and Scoping Paper for the New Local Plan (PDF, May 2016) set out our initial thoughts about what the scope of the new Local Plan should be, and the planning issues that we think it should address.

 On Tuesday 8th November 2016, Cabinet approved a report on the Darlington Local Plan 2016-2036 (PDF).
 In addition to the summary report there were a number of accompanying annex's covering the following:

 - Consultation Statement Stage 1 Issues and Scoping - Annex 1

 - Consultation Statement Stage 1 Issues and Scoping - Annex 1 - Appendices

 - Sustainability Appraisal Framework - November 2016 - Annex 2 - (An updated version of this document can be seen on the Sustainability Appraisal page)